7 Best Cordless Vacuums for Pet Hair of 2026

 Battery Life and Coverage

 Pet homes need more runtime than pet-free homes because you vacuum more frequently and cover more ground per session — pet hair accumulates everywhere, not just in high-traffic areas.
 A 40-minute runtime covers most apartments and small homes.
 Medium homes of 1,500 to 2,500 square feet need 50 to 60 minutes.
 Large homes or homes with multiple floors need 70 minutes or more.
 Remember that runtime claims are measured in Eco or low-power mode — actual runtime on Auto or high mode is typically 30 to 50 percent shorter.
-Both Shark PowerDetect models at 70 minutes provide the most realistic coverage for larger pet homes.
+The Shark PowerDetect Clean & Empty at 70 minutes provides the most realistic coverage for larger pet homes.

 Pet-Specific Attachments

 The floorhead handles rooms, but pet hair lives on furniture too.
 A motorized mini-turbo brush is essential for cleaning couches, car seats, and pet beds where hair weaves into fabric.
 A crevice tool reaches into sofa cushion gaps and along baseboards where hair collects.
 Some models include a dedicated pet upholstery tool with rubber fins that pull embedded hair from fabric more effectively than standard brush attachments.
-Check which tools come included versus sold separately — Dyson includes a comprehensive set with most models, while the Shark and LEVOIT pack a slimmer selection in the box.
+Check which tools come included versus sold separately — Dyson includes a comprehensive set with most models, and the Shark PowerPro Flex Pet Plus ships with the FurFins upholstery tool that matters most here, while the other Shark and LEVOIT picks pack a slimmer selection.

 Final Verdict